 A pulmonologist may work in their own office or as part of a multidisciplinary practice.
 They can also work in hospital settings, particularly intensive care units.

 Pulmonology is the field of medicine that focuses specifically on the respiratory system.
 The respiratory system includes the organs that help you breathe.

-The three major parts of this system are the airway, the lungs, and the respiratory muscles.
+The three major parts of this system are the airway, lungs, and respiratory muscles.

 The airway includes the:

-Subspecialties of pulmonology can include:
+Subspecialties of pulmonology include: